icub-tech-iit/documentation/docs/icub_ros/index.md

 # Using ROS TF to manage the coordinate transforms

 ## What is ROS TF?
-[ROS TF](http://wiki.ros.org/tf) (and its more recent version [TF2](http://wiki.ros.org/tf2)) is a package used to keep track of the different sets of coordinates in a robot, and easily switch between them.
+[ROS TF2](http://wiki.ros.org/tf2) is a package used to keep track of the different sets of coordinates in a robot, and easily switch between them.
 It can for instance be used to transform the coordinates of an object in `iCub`'s depth image to coordinates that can be used by the `cartesianInterface`.

 To keep track of the various sets of coordinates, ROS TF requires 2 things:
-- a `URDF` file that describes the physical properties and the agencement of all the pieces ("links") that make up the robot.
+- a `URDF` file that describes the physical properties and the structure of all the pieces ("links") that make up the robot.
 This can be found in [the icub-model repository](https://github.com/robotology/icub-models/)
 - something to periodically publish the state of all the joints (in `iCub`'s case, that means the angles that all the motors are currently at).
 This is provided by the `controlboardwrapper2` or `controlBoard_nws_ros` modules.

 ## Publishing `iCub`'s joints state: the `controlboardwrapper2` and `controlBoard_nws_ros` modules